Cover Your Cough & Sneeze

 Coughs and sneezes spread diseases!
-Many respiratory diseases are spread through the air by coughing or sneezing, including the common cold, influenza, bacterial meningitis, whooping cough (pertussis), measles, chicken pox, and SARS.
-Common symptoms of these illnesses are fever and cough or rash.
+Many respiratory diseases are spread through the air by coughing or sneezing, including the common cold, the flu, bacterial meningitis, whooping cough (pertussis), measles, chicken pox and SARS.

 To help stop the spread of germs: